7 Morning Habits of Women Who Never Feel Behind

 Women who never feel behind have learned to do that thing first.
 Before the easier tasks that create the illusion of productivity.
 Before the energy runs low.
 Before the resistance has had all day to build.

 It does not have to be perfect.
 It just has to be done.
-And then the rest of the day feels different — lighter, less shadowed, more genuinely her own.
+And then the rest of the day feels lighter, less shadowed, more genuinely your own.

 7. She Gives Herself Enough Time